-- WebSphere Studio Application Developer or WebSphere Studio Application Developer Integration Edition to develop the application runtime engine and views, exploiting the required components provided by the toolkit using the following plug-ins: - The Graphical Builder to define the entities required by the applications in runtime in the application presentation layer, and help the user to more quickly deploy the set of resources needed by the runtime application when new business functions are added, all focused to encourage reusability of work, lower the costs of maintenance, distribution, and installation, and reduce the overall time to market.
-The Graphical Builder also acts as a portal from where you can start other toolkit provided tools. - Note that certain functions of the Graphical Builder are only available when you are using the Integration Edition of WebSphere Studio Application Developer. - The CHA Editor to define the CHA contexts and the data elements they contain. - The Format Editor to define formatters for the CHA contexts. - The Business Process BTT Wizard to extend your business processes for taking advantage of toolkit specific entities through a Graphical User Interface (GUI).
-Note that this tool is only available when you are using the Integration Edition of WebSphere Studio Application Developer. - The Struts Tools BTT Extension toextend your Struts configuration files for taking advantage of toolkit specific entities such as CHA contexts through a GUII - An authoring tool such as IBM WebSphere Studio Site Developer to create HTML pages.
+• Rational Application Developer or WebSphere Integration Developer to develop the application runtime engine and views, exploiting the required components provided by the toolkit using the following plug-ins: - The Graphical Builder to define the entities required by the applications in runtime in the application presentation layer, and help the user to more quickly deploy the set of resources needed by the runtime application when new business functions are added, all focused to encourage reusability of work, lower the costs of maintenance, distribution, and installation, and reduce the overall time to market.
+The Graphical Builder also acts as a portal from where you can start other toolkit provided tools.

+Note that certain functions of the Graphical Builder are only available when you are using the WebSphere Integration Developer.

+- The CHA Editor to define the CHA contexts and the data elements they contain. - The Format Editor to define formatters for the CHA contexts. - The Business Process BTT Wizard to extend your business processes for taking advantage of toolkit specific entities through a Graphical User Interface (GUI).
+Note that this tool is only available when you are using the WebSphere Integration Developer. - The Struts Tools BTT Extension toextend your Struts configuration files for taking advantage of toolkit specific entities such as CHA contexts through a GUI. - An authoring tool such as IBM WebSphere Studio Site Developer to create HTML pages.